ghefraim/Connect-4-with-AI/README.md

 # Connect-4-with-AI
-The board game "Connect 4" with a 3-level A.I.
-Made in C++ (used SFML for UI).
+The board game "Connect 4" with a 3-level algorithm complexity made in C++ (used SFML for UI).
+I used the minmax algorithm, that wasn't invented by me.